pingcap/docs-cn/identify-slow-queries.md

 * `tikvDiskFull`: The backoff caused by that the TiKV disk is full.
 * `txnLockFast`: The backoff caused by that locks are encountered during data reads.

+Fields related to Resource Control:

+* `Resource_group`: the resource group that the statement is bound to.
+* `Request_unit_read`: the total read RUs consumed by the statement.
+* `Request_unit_write`: the total write RUs consumed by the statement.
+* `Time_queued_by_rc`: the total time that the statement waits for available resources.

 ## Related system variables

 * [`tidb_slow_log_threshold`](/system-variables.md#tidb_slow_log_threshold): Sets the threshold for the slow log.
 The SQL statement whose execution time exceeds this threshold is recorded in the slow log.
 The default value is 300 (ms).